cachethq/cachet/README.md

 **Currently in development.
 Things may change or break until a solid release has been announced.**

+## Incompatibility

+Cachet is currently unable to build assets under CentOS 6 and Debian Wheezy.
+This problem lies within the dependencies of our build setup, not Cachet itself.
+For more information see [this issue](https://github.com/cachethq/Cachet/issues/275).

 ## Features

 - List your services components.